 Utah vs. Strieff Jr.

-In these quotidian images from Scott Bentley’s new series of Photos, All Around Noise: Studies in Framing, Synecdoche and Juxtaposition, we see his fascination with elements of everyday wear and tear as we consider new points of view.
+In these quotidian images from Scott Bentley’s new series of Photos, All Around Noise: Framing, Juxtaposition and Topographies of Difference, we see his fascination with elements of everyday wear and tear as we consider new points of view.
 Bentley gets around in a wheelchair, his lens uniquely angled across the topography of movement.
 Many of these photos—all shot with his iPhone—focus on the ground, on the inner-mechanisms of objects found, framing the figures low down that with the rush of time may without notice disappear.
 With the close-up the abstract made concrete.
 Via juxtaposition, the little things set side-by-side; and synecdoche, the separate parts that make up the planet, these photos bring to mind the Japanese concept of “wabi-sabi,” the idea of discovering the beautiful in the ugly: patterns in the dirt, the decay that surrounds.

 The way the things Upon one another bear.